 Students who successfully complete the Summer Developmental Program will be allowed to continue in the fall term with mandatory participation in the Year-Long Academic Support Program during their freshman year.
 Students who do not successfully complete the Summer Developmental Program will be counseled to explore other post-secondary opportunities, including those offered by community colleges.

 The cost for the program is full-semester tuition plus the required study materials.
 A student may apply for financial aid to assist in paying for the program by filling out a FASFA application; a grant is also available through the State of Mississippi.
-The application for the state grant may be located on the Mississippi Institutions for Higher Learning Financial Aid Web site.

 The Year-Long Academic Support Program is designed to help students navigate through their first year of college studies with a positive experience and complete it with great success.